Duo Administration - User Enrollment & Account Management

 - Enrollment policies define certain aspects of unenrolled users’ enrollment experience.

 - Enrollment policies do not define the decision for a user to enter enrollment or not.
-This continues to be handled by the effective authentication policy for that method of enrollment.
+This remains handled by the effective authentication policy for that method of enrollment.

-- For inline enrollment, this decision is controlled by the effective authentication policy for the users accessing that inline application.
+- Inline self-enrollment remains subject to the effective authentication policy for the users accessing that inline application.

 - For standalone Device Management Portal (DMP) enrollment, this decision is controlled by the effective authentication policy of the user for the DMP application in use.